Dear Sussex Student:

 There is so much more to Sussex than great classes.
 Student clubs, athletics, theater performances, fine arts programs, lectures, day trips, and service learning all add to the total college experience.
 Get involved!

 Sussex County Community College is committed to providing short-term care and support, as well as referral assistance for our students with mental health concerns.
-If you or someone you know is in crisis and/or having thoughts of suicide and need immediate help, please call 911.
+If you or someone you know is in crisis and/or having thoughts of suicide and need immediate help, please call 911 or go to your nearest emergency room.

 Alcohol and drug use are prevalent on today’s campuses, and it's important to know the risks.